BKeyport/MMM-Multimonth/README.md

 17 May 2023 - Added calNames - a way to control which calendars do what.
 Please see above.

-16 Jul 2023 - Adjusted CSS to follow master font sizing from MagicMirror.
+16 Jul 2023 - Adjusted CSS to follow master font sizing from MagicMirror².
 Does not affect custom.css if used for this module.

 18 Oct 2023 - Added CSS class "instanceID" to allow for more complex CSS.
 Yes, I'm still working on the module - just been busy.
 Added fontsize variable to defaults.